briankoser/sfc-listeners-guide/episodes/0096-sci-fi-feedback.md

   <q class="matt">Because you hate humor.</q>
 </div>

-Robin from the UK is going back and listening to every episode from the beginning, even though there are a lot of them. <q class="archivist inline">Ha ha ha</q>
+Robin from the UK is going back and listening to every episode from the beginning, even though there are a lot of them. {% arc %}Ha ha ha{% endarc %}

 <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/12/episode-96-sci-fi-feedback/#t=43:13">43:13</a> Matt is happy that Koby is on the podcast now, because it means that Ben now has someone else to bully.